 I’m from São Paulo – SP (Brazil), working as a professional blogger since 2011, with over 1000 original articles written for the internet.
 In addition to some content in video and audio.

-I have a vast knowledge in the areas of technology, marketing, administration, economics, history, among others.
-I’m always in search of more knowledge.
+I have extensive knowledge in the areas of technology, marketing, social networks, administration, economics, among others.
+And I am always looking to learn more or renew myself.

 In my spare time I enjoy watching movies and series, and occasionally I also read some books and comics.
 When I’m not doing any of this, I’m probably playing some game.